ev2070/Zorrotron-1919/README.md

 Assets that I do not own are acknowledged in the [credits.md](./credits.md) file.

+# Usage

+While I appreciate interest in my project, please note the following:

+- **Original Assets and Code**: The original artwork and code created specifically for this project are not to be used or modified without my explicit permission.
+If you'd like to use them, please contact me first.

+- **Attribution**: If you do use any assets or code from this project that are credited to others, please ensure you follow the respective licenses and provide proper attribution.

+- **Commercial Use**: This project and its original assets cannot be used for commercial purposes without my written consent.

 ## Contact

 I’d love to hear from you!
 If you have any questions, feedback, or suggestions about **Zorrotron: 1919**, feel free to reach out.